Ascaris lumbricoides: Life cycle

-Morphology
+Morphology and anatomy

 Ascaris lumbricoides is characterized by its great size.
 Males are 2–4 mm in diameter and 15–31 cm long.
 The male's posterior end is curved ventrally and has a bluntly pointed tail.
 Females are 3–6 mm wide and 20–49 cm long.
 The vulva is located in the anterior end and accounts for about one-third of its body length.
 Uteri may contain up to 27 million eggs at a time, with 200,000 being laid per day.
 Fertilized eggs are oval to round in shape and are 45–75 μm long and 35–50 μm wide with a thick outer shell.
 Unfertilized eggs measure 88–94 μm long and 44 μm wide.

+Anatomically, the digestive tract is complete with prominent muscular pharynx.
+Respiration is by simple diffusion across body wall.
+The nervous system consists of a nerve ring and many longitudinal nerve cords.
+They are dioecious and have separate reproductive systems consisting of thread like gonads and genital ducts that open outside by apertures.
+Fertilization is internal and development is mostly indirect.
+Sexual dimorphism is well marked.
+Externally, males are much shorter than females and males also have a curved posterior end, unlike females.
+Internally, in males, all the digestive, reproductive systems open in a common chamber- cloaca whereas in females, there is a separate anus for digestive tract and female genital pore for female reproductive system.

 Epidemiology

-An estimated 1 billion people are infected with A. lumbricoides worldwide.
-While infection occurs throughout most of the world, A. lumbricoides infection is most common in sub-Saharan Africa, the Americas, China, and east Asia.
-Although the prevalence is low in the United States, the infection still exists in southeastern part of the United States due to its temperature and humid climate.
+An estimated 807 million–1.2 billion people are infected with A. lumbricoides worldwide.
+While infection occurs throughout most of the world, ascariasis is most common in sub-Saharan Africa, the Americas, China, and east Asia.
+Although the prevalence is low in the United States, ascariasis is still endemic in the southeastern United States due to the temperature and humid climate.

-Ascaris lumbricoides eggs are extremely resistant to strong chemicals, desiccation, and low temperatures.
-The eggs can remain viable in the soil for several months or even years.
-Eggs of A. lumbricoides have been identified in archeological coprolites in the Americas, Europe, Africa, the Middle East, and New Zealand, the oldest ones being more than 24,000 years old.
+A. lumbricoides eggs are extremely resistant to strong chemicals, desiccation, and low temperatures.
+The eggs can remain viable in soil for months or even years.
+Eggs of A. lumbricoides have been identified in coprolites in the Americas, Europe, Africa, the Middle East, and New Zealand, the oldest ones being more than 24,000 years old.